-Sub-Account Inception Date: November 8, 2013 Underlying fund Inception Date: October 31, 2013

-¥See important notes.
+Sub-Account Inception Date: May 2, 2014 Underlying fund Inception Date: January 7, 1997 ¥See important notes.

 The performance_data presented represents past performance.
 Past performance is no guarantee of future results and current performance may be lower or higher than the performance quoted.
 An investment in a sub-account will fluctuate in value to reflect the value of the underlying portfolio and, when redeemed, may be worth more or less than original cost.
-Performance does not reflect any applicable contract-level or participant-level charges, fees for guaranteed benefits if elected by participant, or any redemption fees imposed by an or any redemption fees imposed by an underlying fund company.
+Performance does not reflect any applicable contract-level or participant-level charges, fees for guaranteed benefits if charges, tees for guaranteed benefits in elected by participant, or any redemption fees imposed by an underlying fund company.
 These charges, if included, would otherwise reduce the total return for a participant's account.
 Performance information current to the most recent month-end is available on our website myplan.johnhancock.com.